tudorscanner/slate/source/includes/_places.md

 * our [Geo catalog](#geo-catalog) to get the full list of places that we support (please [contact us](https://partners.skyscanner.net/contact/) to request access)

 <aside class="warning">
-The country and language must be included in the Autosuggest query so that the most relevant results can be returned, in the correct language.
+The country and language must be included in the Autosuggest query so that the most relevant results can be returned in the correct language.
 </aside>